Take That

-The group have had 28 top-40 singles and 17 top-5 singles on the UK Singles Chart, 12 of which have reached number one, including "Back for Good", "Never Forget", "Patience" and "Greatest Day".
-They have also had eight number-one albums on the UK Albums Chart.
-Internationally, the band have had 56 number one singles and 39 number-one albums.
-They have received eight Brit Awards—winning for Best British Group and Best British Live Act.
+The group have had 28 top-40 singles, 20 top-10 and 17 top-5 singles on the UK Singles Chart, 12 of which have reached number one.
+They have also had nine number-one albums on the UK Albums Chart.
+Internationally, the band have had 56 number-one singles and 42 number-one albums.
+They have received eight Brit Awards, including Best British Group and Best British Live Act.
 In 2012 they received an Ivor Novello Award for Outstanding Contribution to British Music.
-According to the British Phonographic Industry (BPI), Take That has been certified for 14 million albums and 11.4 million singles in the UK.
+According to the British Phonographic Industry (BPI), Take That has been certified for sales of 14.4 million albums and 14 million singles in the UK.

-Williams left the band in 1995 while the four remaining members completed their world tour and released a final single before splitting up in 1996.
-After filming a 2005 Take That: For the Record about the group and releasing a new greatest hits album, a four-piece Take That without Williams officially announced a 2006 reunion tour around the UK, entitled The Ultimate Tour.
-On 9 May 2006, it was announced that the group were set to record new material together once again; their fourth studio album, Beautiful World, was released in 2006 and was followed up with The Circus, in 2008.
+Williams left the band in 1995, while the four remaining members completed their world tour and released a final single before splitting up in 1996.
+After filming a 2005 documentary about the group and releasing a new greatest hits album, a four-piece Take That without Williams officially announced a 2006 reunion tour around the UK, entitled The Ultimate Tour.
+On 9 May 2006, it was announced that the group were set to record new material together once again.
+Their fourth studio album, Beautiful World, was released in 2006 and was followed up with The Circus, in 2008.
 The group achieved new success as a four-piece, scoring a string of chart hits across the UK and Europe while selling over 45 million records worldwide.
 Williams rejoined Take That in 2010 for the band's sixth studio album, Progress.
 Released on 15 November of that year, it was the first album of new material to feature Take That's original line-up since their 1995 album, Nobody Else.
-It became the fastest-selling album of the 21st century and the second fastest-selling album in British history.
+It became the fastest-selling album of the 21st century and the second-fastest-selling album in British history.